felangel/bloc/docs/recipesfluttershowsnackbar.md

 Our `DataBloc` can have one of three different `DataStates`:

-- `Initial` - the initial state before any events are added
+- `Initial` - the initial state before any events are added.
-- `Loading` - the state of the bloc while it is asynchronously "fetching data"
+- `Loading` - the state of the bloc while it is asynchronously "fetching data".
-- `Success` - the state of the bloc when it has successfully "fetched data"
+- `Success` - the state of the bloc when it has successfully "fetched data".

 [data_state.dart](_snippets/recipes_flutter_show_snack_bar/data_state.dart.md ':include')